matrix-org/matrix-spec-proposals/proposals/3383-fed-auth-destination.md

 handle requests that do not include the `destination` field in the `Authorization` header for backwards compatibility.

+When a matrix homeserver receives a request over the S2S API for a `destination` that is not the `server_name` (or one of the `server_name`s in case of vhosting) of itself, it should deny that request with an HTTP status code 401 - Unauthorized.

 ## Potential issues

 Server implementations could theoretically be affected by this change,